 School safety is an important and complex issue that deserves attention.
 Most people only think of school safety in terms of significant issues like gun violence and criminality, but school safety encompasses a wide range of issues from bullying to emergency management.

 In every school, public or private, the safety of students and faculty has always been a major concern.
-As cases of bullying, trespassing, and violence have increased dramatically in recent years, the concern has grown tremendously.
+School safety is defined as schools and school-related activities where students are safe from violence, bullying, harassment, and substance use.

 School Safety: Frequently Asked Questions: